Expanding Our Understanding of Human Physiology at the Intersection of Sex, Race and Physical Activity

 Emily Blake, MPH

-Emily is a PhD student here at the HIPL, and her research focuses on the role of sex hormones and reproductive aging in the relationship between inflammation and vascular function.
+Emily is a doctoral candidate in the Human Integrative Physiology Laboratory.
+Her research focuses on the role of sex hormones and reproductive aging in the relationship between inflammation and vascular function.
 She loves research because it allows you to actively take steps to understand or solve a problem that you're passionate about.
-When she is not in the lab, she is probably trying out a new restaurant, on top of a mountain, or on her couch in the middle of a long Netflix binge.
+When she is not in the lab, she is probably trying out a new brewery, playing soccer, or on her couch in the middle of a long Netflix binge.
+Emily also serves as the Digital Editor for the American College of Sports Medicine's flagship open-access journal, Exercise, Sport, and Movement.

 2021 - UMD Graduate School Faculty Student Research Award